sydasif/ansible-cbt-lab/docs/source/01_introduction/04_setting.md

 retry_files_enabled=false
 ```

-* **inventory:** Specifies the path to the inventory file.
+- **inventory**: Path to the inventory file.
-* **gathering:** Controls the gathering of facts; `explicit` means facts are only gathered when explicitly requested.
+- **gathering**: Controls gathering of facts; `explicit` means facts are only gathered when explicitly requested.
-* **host_key_checking:** Disables SSH key checking to avoid issues with new hosts.
+- **host_key_checking**: Disables SSH key checking to avoid issues with new hosts.
-* **deprecation_warnings:** Disables deprecation warnings to reduce clutter in output.
+- **deprecation_warnings**: Disables deprecation warnings to reduce clutter in output.
-* **interpreter_python:** Automatically determines the Python interpreter to use.
+- **interpreter_python**: Automatically determines the Python interpreter to use.
-* **retry_files_enabled:** Disables the creation of retry files for failed playbook runs.
+- **retry_files_enabled**: Disables creation of retry files for failed playbook runs.

-This configuration helps streamline Ansible's operation in a controlled lab environment, ensuring that tasks run smoothly without unnecessary interruptions or checks.
+This configuration helps streamline Ansible’s operation, ensuring tasks run smoothly without unnecessary interruptions or checks.

-By understanding and utilizing the configuration options available in Ansible, you can tailor the tool to better fit your needs, improving efficiency and control over your automation tasks.
-The `ansible-config` utility further enhances this capability by providing clear insights into the current settings and available options.
+By understanding and using these configuration options, you can tailor Ansible to fit your needs, improving efficiency and control over your automation tasks.
+The `ansible-config` utility helps by providing clear insights into current settings and available options.